Iqbalhossainshuvo/Planet-Ware-Frontend/README.md

 # GLOBAL
 - Login
-- Registration in sidebar from topbar right profile icon click and will open sidebar.
+- Registration in sidebar from top bar right profile icon click and will open sidebar.
 - Protected route ( Admin and user profile and user dashboard)

 # HOME PAGE FEATURED